 Scuba is a champion of individuals' privacy.
 Scuba's Privacy Purge feature was developed to protect individual privacy, and enable your company to comply with privacy regulations and voluntary policies your company may adhere to.

 This article covers what your company must consider to comply with GDPR.
-Click a link to jump to a topic.

 What is GDPR?

 The European Union (EU) General Data Protection Regulation (GDPR) was designed to protect EU citizens data privacy, and reshape the way organizations approach data privacy.
 The GDPR covers all EU citizens' personal data and provides comprehensive rights to data subjects.

 Even if your business is based in the United States, the EU’s new General Data Protection Regulation may affect you.
 Failure to meet GDPR requirements can result in fines up to EUR 20 million (around $22.3 Million) or 4% of the company’s total global revenue for the preceding fiscal year, whichever is higher.